psavoie96/habitflow/README.md

 ## Setup
 1. Clone the repo
 2. Run `npm install` in `/backend`
-3. Run the backend server with `node server.js`
+3. Run the backend server with `node server.js`"# test"